splunk/addonfactory-ucc-generator/docs/commands.md

 # Commands

-Use the commands to build the add-on that you already initialized.
+These are the commands that are available in UCC framework.

 ## `ucc-gen build`